 On the flip side, the wireless telecommunications industry has experienced growth over the past five years.
 The popularity of the smartphone is one of the major reasons for this expansion, as households have decided to disconnect their landlines and rely on their mobile devices.
 In fact, many newer households have never purchased a wired phone service.

-According to the Cellular Telecommunications and Internet Association (CTIA), revenue in this industry has grown 1.6% annually to reach $273 billion in 2018.
+According to the Cellular Telecommunications and Internet Association (CTIA), revenue in this industry has grown to $278.9 billion in 2020.
 Continued growth is expected, particularly in data services.
 Internet-connected phones garner significantly more revenue from consumers than those that provide only voice or text messaging.
 Although the number of mobile internet connections is increasing, the rate of growth is beginning to slow as the industry approaches saturation.